skip to Main Content

 The University of Oregon’s Panhellenic community is a group of diverse women that are united in their respective pursuits of leadership and community involvement both within their respected chapter and the entire FSL community.
 Through the Panhellenic community, every student has ample opportunity to foster relationships and refine skills that not only directly impact our community tremendously, but also translate into the professional world.
 Our community opens an infinite amount of doors by both inspiring and empowering women to be the best version of themselves and to share that within the Panhellenic community and the University-at-large.
 Listed below are a few examples of the opportunities provided by the Office of Fraternity and Sorority Life that members have to grow as a leader and to develop professional engagement in our community:

-The Greek Leadership Academy is a weekend retreat that invites leaders from the entire community, including Interfraternal Council and Panhellenic Council members, Fraternity and Sorority Life staff, and chapter presidents or other chapter leaders, to come together and engage in meaningful conversations surrounding our community.
+The Fraternal Leadership Academy is a weekend retreat that invites leaders from the entire community to come together and engage in meaningful conversations surrounding fraternity and sorority life on campus.
 Through activities ranging from bonding to facilitate group discussions about issues facing our membership, this retreat allows for an open dialogue to exist between the entire community at the start of each year.
-Greek Leadership Academy creates a network of passionate leaders through relationship building with each other and advisors, and setting shared goals and ways to achieve such goals to set the tone for our community and sets the bar high for what we strive to accomplish.
+The Fraternal Leadership Academy creates a network of passionate leaders through relationship building with each other and advisors, and setting shared goals and ways to achieve such goals to set the tone for our community and sets the bar high for what we strive to accomplish.

 Emerging Leaders Retreat